- Leave and Absence

 Postponing a parental leave request

-As an employer, you cannot refuse a request for parental leave, but you have the right to postpone it for up to six months.
+As an employer, you cannot refuse a request, but you have the right to postpone it for up to six months.
 If you choose to postpone it, you must let the employee know in writing within seven days of their request.

 You’ll have to explain why you’ve postponed it and tell them when their leave can be taken.
-Parental leave cannot be postponed immediately after a birth or adoption.
+It can’t be postponed immediately after a birth or adoption.

 If you postpone a period of parental leave you must make sure that it’s completed before the child’s 18th birthday, even if this is less than six months away from the date of the original request.